-This option allows me to take leave for a given period (e.g., August to December, January to June).
+This option allows the teacher to take a leave for a given 6-month period (e.g., August to December, January to June). for a maximum of 2 years.

 Option d: Part-time leave without salary

 Part-time work (part of the week or part of the day) for a maximum of two full years.
 If my leave without salary begins during the course of the year, I have to wait until the following year to begin part-time work.
 In the interim, I have the choice of full-time leave without salary or working full time.